 However, they decided that the conception of their machine should now include the sampling technique.
 In order to raise funds for this project, Fairlight produced about 120 office computers for Remington Office Machine.
 These computers were based on the bi-processor architecture of the Qasar.

 In 1979, their work resulted in the creation of the Fairlight CMI I (CMI for Computer Musical Instrument).
-Based on the architecture of the Qasar M8 (two 8-bit 6800 Motorola processors with 8 voices of polyphony), the CMI I featured a 73 note keyboard, a central unit with two 8″ floppy disk players, an alphanumeric keyboard, a monochrome monitor, and a lightpen.
+Based on the architecture of the Qasar M8 (two 8-bit 6800 Motorola processors with 8 voices of polyphony), the CMI I featured a 73-note keyboard, a central unit with two 8″ floppy disk drives, an alphanumeric keyboard, a monochrome monitor, and a lightpen.
 The operating system was the QDOS, a variant of the MDOS Motorola system.
 The CMI I was the first machine featuring the sampling technique, a graphic representation of waveforms, additive synthesis, and a sequencer.
 It was the first workstation.
-In spite if the poor sampling quality (8 bits – 24 kHz maximum), the Fairlight was presented as a machine that was able to perfectly reproduce the sound of real instruments.
-It featured a floppy disk with a sound bank that included various samples of acoustic instruments.
+In spite if the poor sampling quality (8 bits – 24 kHz maximum), the Fairlight was presented as a machine that was able to perfectly reproduce the sound of real instruments and comes with a soundbank on floppy disks featuring various samples of acoustic instruments.

 Because of the poor quality of the CMI’s initial sounds, many users created their own samples.
 Some of them would later be included in Fairlight’s official sound bank.